wrk-fmd/geobroker/docker/README.md

 This is a guide to waive the installation of dependencies and using docker instead.

 Inspect the scripts in this directory for the actual shell commands.

-Later, let's use docker compose.
+For a pre-built docker image you can also run:
+`docker run -it --rm -p 127.0.0.1:8080:8080 robow/geobroker` for the latest build on Docker Hub.

 ## Requirements